Year 11 Literature Units 1 and 2

 What do you do?

 In Unit 1, to consolidate the understanding you have gained in the weekly work, you will be required to undertake two School-Assessed Coursework tasks (SACs).
-In the first, you will explore how the poet John Donne used language, syntax and pace in his metaphysical poetry, and will reflect on this in a ‘close analysis’ essay, which is great practice for students who plan to undertake Literature Units 3 and 4.
+In the first, you will explore how various poets use language, syntax and pace in their poetry, and will reflect on this in a ‘close analysis’ essay.
+This is great practice for students who plan to undertake Literature Units 3 and 4.
 In the second, you will use the cosy crime texts you have read and watched as the basis for developing your own piece of creative writing in either prose or screenplay form.

 In Unit 2, you will demonstrate your understanding of how texts reflect and/or respond to the world in which they were created.
 Your graded assessments will take the form of an analysis of how a specific concern (either identity, culture, or place) is reflected in two or more short stories written by First Nations writers.
 You will then use what you know about why Frankenstein was created to pitch – or argue for – your own modern-day interpretation, one that responds not to Shelley’s Europe but to our world today.